• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Sweet Pongal is a delicious, yummy dish made by cooking rice & moong dal in jaggery syrup, milk, water and then flavoured with ghee and cashews.
-Sweet Pongal is also called Sakkarai Pongal commonly made during Pongal Festival.
-How to make Sweet Pongal is explained in this post with step by step pictures and video.
+Sweet Pongal, also known as Sakkarai Pongal, is a popular South Indian dish made during the harvest festival of Pongal.
+Sweet Pongal is also called as Sakkarai Pongal commonly made during Pongal festival.
+Learn to make Sweet Pongal with step by step pictures and video.

-Sakkarai Pongal is made along with Paal Pongal or Ven Pongal & Special 5 Vegetable Kuzhambu on Pongal festival.
+Sweet Pongal is made along with Paal Pongal or Ven Pongal & Special 5 Vegetable Kuzhambu on Pongal festival.
 Sakkarai Pongal is a sweet treat for the family and is shared with family & friends on the festival day.
+This sweet pongal temple style recipe is one of our family staple for any special occasion.

 About Sweet Pongal

 Pongal means overflowing or bubbling up by boiling and Sakkarai or Chakkara means jaggery / country sugar in Tamil.
-Water and milk is boiled and then raw rice, jaggery, dal, dry fruits, ghee are added to make Sakkarai Pongal.
+Water, milk is boiled then raw rice, jaggery, dal, dry fruits, ghee are added to make sakkarai pongal.

 Sakkarai Pongal is made traditionally during Pongal festival or Makar Sankaranti as the first meal with the first harvested rice of the year.
 Pongal is made in the east direction facing Sun which symbolizes thanks giving & dedication of the first meal from the harvest to Sun God for a bountiful harvest.

-• Rice : Use raw rice for making Pongal.
-At stores it is available as Pongal Raw Rice / PongalPacharisi.
+• Rice – Use raw rice for making pongal.
+At stores it is available as pongal raw rice or pongal pacharisi.

-• Jaggery: If you have access get paaguvellam or achuvellam which is slightly darker, else you can use regular rectangular mold jaggery.
+• Jaggery: If you have access get paaguvellam or achuvellam which is slightly darker, else you can use mold jaggery.

-• Flavours : Use bountiful cashews, raisins, cardamom powder and ghee for Pongal.
+• Flavors – Use bountiful cashews, raisins, cardamom powder and ghee for Pongal.

 Sweet Pongal – 2 methods